kmnrm/randall_munroe_comics_vk/README.md

 Comics images are fetched by their comics numbers.

+All the posted comics' numbers are to be stored in `posted_comics.txt` file.
+If there is an error that stops execution, the number of the comic that was failed to be uploaded is going to be saved anyway.

 Each post has a title which is the same as comic title.

 This program works with [xkcd json](https://xkcd.com/json.html) and [vk.com API](https://vk.com/dev).